What is Rolling Budget?

 The organization shall segregate the financial drivers in the below areas;

-Variable expenses vary based on the volume of the production and sales.
+Variable expenses vary on the basis of the volume of the production and sales.
 Hence, variable expenses can be updated regularly.
-The volume of sales and production is decided on the external factors and internal factors.
+The volume of sales and production is decided on the basis of external factors and internal factors.

 - Payment to shareholders by way of dividends